B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Interceptors.md

 # Interceptors

+## Text WebSocket Handler Extension
+The `TextWebSocketHandlerExt` extends the base functionality of the [`TextWebSocketHandler`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/socket/handler/TextWebSocketHandler.html) by adding the Token invalidation and checking which player the websocket connection belongs to, it requests the UUID associated with the token from the [](Services.md#token-service) and calls [](Services.md#register-client) on the WebSocket Service.
+It also forwards any TextMessages to the WebSocketService, as well as unregistering clients once they disconnect.

 ## Client Identification Interceptor

 When a client tries to connect to the `WebSocketServer`, it is not known initially known who he is and the IP address,